jeffqchen/DC2VGA/README.md

 Populate the horizontal and vertical PCBs with all of the SMD components first.

-Solder in the Dreamcast video plug and the switches onto the vertical board.
+Solder in the Dreamcast video plug and the switches onto the "DC Side" of the vertical board.

 <img src="./Pics/Asm_03.jpg" width="400px" />